angular-university/rxjs-course/README.md

 ## The RxJs MasterClass

-This repository contains the code of the [RxJs MasterClass](https://angular-university.io/course/rxjs-course).
+This repository contains the code of the [RxJs In Practice Course](https://angular-university.io/course/rxjs-course).

 This course repository is updated to Angular v6, and there is a  package-lock.json file available, for avoiding semantic versioning installation issues.